re-actors/alls-green/README.md

 ## Does anybody actually use this?

-We've notice it being integrated into some projects of aiohttp, Ansible, attrs, CherryPy, PyCA, PyPI, pytest and setuptools ecosystems.
+We've notice it being integrated into some projects of aiohttp, Ansible, attrs, CherryPy, PyCA, PyPA, pytest and setuptools ecosystems.
 And here's more: https://github.com/re-actors/alls-green/network/dependents.